 How to Access Social Media Analytics

 You might be wondering about how you can access your social media analytics.
 Well, all the main social platforms have insights or analytics sections that provide you with post-performance information.
-Here are some of them:

 - Number of converted leads

-- Demographic information about your visitors
+- Demographic data and audience insights about your visitors

 - The device your website visitors use